wiskewu/adios-blog-template/README.md

     > Once succeed, you will have an repo branch named `gh-pages` created by Bot.
 6. Config Github Pages
     > https://github.com/wiskewu/adios-blog-site/settings/pages
-    select `gh-pages` as an source. then all works done.
+    select `gh-pages` as an source and save it. then all works get done.
-7. Wait a moment and your blogs will be deployed on ['wiskewu.github.io/adios-blog-site/'](wiskewu.github.io/adios-blog-site/)
+7. Wait a moment and your blogs will be deployed on ['wiskewu.github.io/adios-blog-site/'](wiskewu.github.io/adios-blog-site/) soon (about 1 minute).

 8. Add new posts and Enjoy it.